metomi/rose/sphinx/api/rose-macro.rst

    This section covers validator, transformer and reporter macros.
 For upgrader macros see :ref:`Upgrade Macro API <rose-upgr-macros>`.

-There are built-in rose macros that handle standard behaviour such as trigger changing and type checking.
+There are built-in Rose macros that handle standard behaviour such as trigger changing and type checking.

 Macros use a Python API, and should be written in Python, unless you are